-- 2.1 Each Study Group shall perform an executive role, including the planning, scheduling, supervision, delegation and approval of the work and other related matters. - 2.2 The work of each Study Group, within the scope defined in Resolution ITU-R 4, shall be organized by the Study Group itself on the basis of proposals by its Chairman. - 2.3 Each Study Group shall maintain a plan for its work that considers a period of at least four years ahead, taking due account of the related schedule of World Radiocommunication Conferences and Radiocommunication Assemblies.
-The plan should be reviewed at each meeting of the Study Group. - 2.4 The Study Groups will normally set up Working Parties to study the Questions assigned to the Study Group.
-Each Working Party will study one or several Questions and will prepare draft Recommendations and other texts for consideration by the Study Group. - 2.5 The Study Group may establish one or more Task Groups to which it may assign the studies of those urgent Questions and the preparation of those urgent Recommendations that cannot reasonably be carried out by a Working Party; appropriate liaison between the work of a Task Group and the Working Parties may be required. - 2.6 Establishment of a Task Group shall be an action taken by a Study Group during its meeting and shall be the subject of a Decision.
-For each Task Group, the Study Group shall prepare a text listing: - statement of the specific matters to be studied within the Question assigned and the subject of the draft Recommendation to be prepared; - the reporting date; - the name and address of the Chairman and any Vice-Chairmen.
+2.1 Each Study Group shall perform an executive role, including the planning, scheduling, supervision, delegation and approval of the work and other related matters.

+2.2 The work of each Study Group, within the scope defined in Resolution ITU-R 4, shall be organized by the Study Group itself on the basis of proposals by its Chairman.

+2.3 Each Study Group shall maintain a plan for its work that considers a period of at least four years ahead, taking due account of the related schedule of World Radiocommunication Conferences and Radiocommunication Assemblies.
+The plan should be reviewed at each meeting of the Study Group.

+2.4 The Study Groups will establish subgroups necessary to facilitate the completion of their work.
+With the exception of Working Parties, introduced in § 2.5, the terms of reference and milestones of subgroups established during a Study Group meeting shall be reviewed and adjusted at each Study Group meeting as appropriate.

+2.5 The Study Groups will normally set up Working Parties to study the Questions assigned to the Study Group.
+Working Parties are understood to exist over an undefined period to answer Questions put before the Study Group.
+Each Working Party will study Questions and will prepare draft Recommendations and other texts for consideration by the Study Group.

+2.6 The Study Group may also establish one or more Task Groups to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a Working Party; appropriate liaison between the work of a Task Group and the Working Parties may be required.
+Given the urgent nature of the issues that need to be assigned to a Task Group, deadlines will be established for the completion of the work of a Task Group, and the Task Group will be disbanded upon completion of the assigned work.

+2.7 Establishment of a Task Group shall be an action taken by a Study Group during its meeting and shall be the subject of a Decision.
+For each Task Group, the Study Group shall prepare a text listing:

+- statement of the specific matters to be studied within the Question assigned and the subject of the draft Recommendation to be prepared; - the reporting date; - the name and address of the Chairman and any Vice-Chairmen.